Carter County Free Fair

 04. Senior (Grades 8-12)

-COMPANION ANIMAL PHOTO STORY BOARD – must illustrate one of the following (1) Animal Health and/or Nutrition (2) Good Husbandry and/or Grooming (3) Training and/or showing (4) Service and/or Citizenship.
+COMPANION ANIMAL AND LIVESTOCK PHOTO STORY BOARD – must illustrate one of the following (1) Animal Health and/or Nutrition (2) Good Husbandry and/or Grooming (3) Training and/or showing (4) Service and/or Civic Engagement 5) Career exploration in companion animals and livestock.
 Story board should contain four to six photos attached to the surface of wither a white or colored piece of foam core, poster or mat board no larger than 14” x 22”.
 Each photo should contain a caption.
 Photos are to be taken by the exhibitor.

 05. Junior (Grades 3-7)